jonmikeli/docs/azure/af/dotnet8-af-eventgrid-mqtt-template.md

-# .NET 8 - Azure Function Solution Template
+# .NET 8 - Azure Function Solution Template - Azure Event Grid and MQTT

 This extension will help to create solutions consuming messages from Azure Event Grid through the MQTT broker.